-Inky cap mushrooms become a black, inky liquid in order to disperse their spores.
+Inky cap mushrooms such as shaggy manes become a black, inky liquid in order to disperse their spores.
 Some contain coprine, which increases the unpleasant effects of alcohol intake.

 A hematoma is a swelling filled with blood.
 If a hematoma develops in a dog's spleen, removal of the organ may be necessary to prevent it from rupturing.
 One of my family's dogs underwent a splenectomy, or spleen removal.

 Brain freezes or ice cream headaches, cracking the knuckles, and wiggling the ears are strange occurrences with interesting biological explanations.

 The Bloedel Conservatory is a beautiful domed garden that contains exotic plants and birds.
 It's located in Queen Elizabeth Park, another very attractive site.
 The park is located in Vancouver BC.